Njengah/ase/README.md

 Welcome to the AI Software Engineer YouTube channel repository!
 This repository contains code projects organized by tutorials featured on the channel.

-## Tutorials

-### Tutorial #1 - What is DeepSeek AI?
-Get Started by Building a Snake Game

-In this tutorial, we explore DeepSeek AI by building a classic Snake game.
-You'll learn the fundamentals of AI and game development using Python.

-#### Contents

-- **Snake Game Implementation**: Code files for implementing the Snake game.
-- **AI Integration**: Examples of integrating AI features into the game.
-- **Resources**: Additional resources and references mentioned in the tutorial.

 ## Getting Started

-To get started with any of the tutorials, simply clone the repository and navigate to the respective tutorial directory.
-Each tutorial directory contains detailed instructions and code to follow along.
+To get started with any of the tutorials, simply clone the repository and navigate to the respective tutorial branch.
+Each tutorial branch contains detailed prompts and code to follow along.

 ## Contributing